lakshyatyagi24/Unlock-Synoriq/React - The Complete Guide (incl Hooks, React Router, Redux)/readme.md

 ###### Tutorial 65
 ###### Tutorial 66
 ###### Tutorial 67
+* Use join() function to join all elements of array and make a string.
 ###### Tutorial 68
+* hover is a psudo selector.
+* when we take our cursor to hover css property it will change propoerty.
+* radium package which allow us to use inline style with pseudo selector.
 ###### Tutorial 69
+* We need to wrap everything in `<StyleRoot>` tag to use media query using radium.
 ###### Tutorial 70
+* Styled components are used to do good styling in react.
 ###### Tutorial 71
+* bit different from radium.
+* We have `StyledButton` in the place of button.
 ###### Tutorial 72
+* use `${}` to make it dynamically.
 ###### Tutorial 73
+*
 ###### Tutorial 74
 ###### Tutorial 75
 ###### Tutorial 76